-Keyword Description hagol Is the nath to the BACEL installation directory.
-This directory should contain subdirecbaget tories hin /and lib / Relative and absolute naths, environment variables and \sim can be used.
-The interface will automatically undate the \$10.1 TRDADY DATH ccratchdir Is a path to the temporary directory.
-Relative and absolute paths, environment SCIALCIULI use the interface will create it.
-In any case the interface will delete this directory often the calculation covodin In a noth to another temporary directory Balative and absolute noths, any ironmont Saveuli is a pain to another temporary directory.
-Relative and absolute pains, environment Variables and ~ can be used.
-The interface will store files needed for restart there. pyquante Path to the PiQUANTE installation directory.
-This directory should contain the ryquarte / subdiffectory that can be imported by Fython as a module.
-Required for The many many shares the bar WE are the default is 100 MD.
-Note that the many set for memory The memory usable by WFOVERLAP.
-The default is 100 MD.
-Note that the memory for DAGEL cannot be controlled. ncpu free number of CPOs used by the interface.
-Is overridden by environment variables from queuing engines (e.g., \$NSLUIS or \$SLUKM_NIASKS_PER_NUDE).
-Will either be used to run BAGEL in parallel or to run several independent BAGEL runs at the same time. schedule_scaling Gives the expected parahelizable fraction of the BAGEL run time (Andani's law). with a value close to zero, the interface will be run acquestically with the maximum number of correct mpi porollol If given the interface will call P one with minum n NCDU otherwise it will use mpi_parattet In given, the interface will call DAGEL with mpirun -n NCPU, otherwise it will use delev Openior. detay ronowed by a noat giving the delay in seconds between starting parallel jobs to avoid , if a van lan excessive disk i/O (usually not necessary). wiovertap Path to the wroverLAP code.
-Needed for overlap and Dyson norm calculations. numirozcore Number of frozen core orbitals for overlap and Dyson norm calculations.
-A value of numaca -1 enables automatic mozen core. numocc Do not save determinent files for overlap computations. dipololovol Followed by an integer which is either 0, 1, or 2.
-Controls which dipole moment athorecever coloulations are skinned by the interface always orb init Do not use the orbital guesses from provious calculations/time stops, but always use atways_010_1111t the provided initial orbitals Always use the orbital succes from BACEL a ways_yuess Increases the verbosity of the interface (standard out).
-Does not clean up the scretch uebuy directory Copies all BACEL outputs to the save directory no print Deduces interface standard output πο_μιτιι Reduces interface standard output.
+Keyword Description bagel Is the path to the BAGEL installation directory.
+This directory should contain subdirectories bin / and lib /.
+Relative and absolute paths, environment variables and ~ can be used.
+The interface will automatically update the \$LD_LIBRARY_PATH . scratchdir Is a path to the temporary directory.
+Relative and absolute paths, environment variables and ~ can be used.
+If it does not exist, the interface will create it.
+In any case the interface will delete this directory after the calculation. savedir Is a path to another temporary directory.
+Relative and absolute paths, environment variables and ~ can be used.
+The interface will store files needed for restart there. pyquante Path to the PYQUANTE installation directory.
+This directory should contain the PyQuante / subdirectory that can be imported by Python as a module.
+Required for overlap and Dyson calculations. memory The memory usable by WFOVERLAP.
+The default is 100 MB.
+Note that the memory for BAGEL cannot be controlled. ncpu The number of CPUs used by the interface.
+Is overridden by environment variables from queuing engines (e.g., \$NSLOTS or \$SLURM_NTASKS_PER_NODE).
+Will either be used to run BAGEL in parallel or to run several independent BAGEL runs at the same time. schedule_scaling Gives the expected parallelizable fraction of the BAGEL run time (Amdahl's law).
+With a value close to zero, the interface will try to run all jobs at the same time.
+With values close to one, jobs will be run sequentially with the maximum number of cores mpi_parallel If given, the interface will call BAGEL with mpirun - n NCPU, otherwise it will use OpenMP. delay Followed by a float giving the delay in seconds between starting parallel jobs to avoid excessive disk I/O (usually not necessary). wfoverlap numfrozcore Path to the WFOVERLAP code.
+Needed for overlap and Dyson norm calculations.
+Number of frozen core orbitals for overlap and Dyson norm calculations.
+A value of -1 enables automatic frozen core. numocc Number of ignored occupied orbitals in Dyson calculations. nooverlap Do not save determinant files for overlap computations. dipolelevel Followed by an integer which is either 0, 1, or 2.
+Controls which dipole moment calculations are skipped by the interface. always_orb_init Do not use the orbital guesses from previous calculations/time steps, but always use the provided initial orbitals. always_guess Always use the orbital guess from BAGEL. debug Increases the verbosity of the interface (standard out).
+Does not clean up the scratch directory.
+Copies all BAGEL outputs to the save directory. no_print Reduces interface standard output.